netbox-community/netbox-plugin-tutorial/tutorial/step02-models.md

     )
 ```

-Let's create a set of choices for the rule model's `protocol` field as well.
+Let's create a set of choices for a rule's `protocol` field as well.
 Add this below the `ActionChoices` class:

 ```python
 class ProtocolChoices(ChoiceSet):